With mortgage rates no longer at or near record lows, the refinance question has become a lot more complex.

 This protects the lender, even if you use the same exact lender again, from title defects and issues related to chain of title (lawsuits, claims, etc.).

-The good news is you should be able to get your hands on the “reissue rate,” which is supposed to be cheaper than a brand-new policy.
+The good news is you should be able to get your hands on the “reissue rate,” which is supposed to be quite a bit cheaper than a brand-new policy.

 This is the million-dollar question all borrowers will ask themselves, and perhaps their broker or loan officer.